Neutrino mass variables in 3 active and 2 sterile neutrino scenario: Classification of mass orderings in sterile neutrino framework

 \item Sterile-Inverted-Sterile Hierarchy Scheme (SIS): In this scheme, the lightest neutrino mass state is the $m_4$ sterile state, following the mass hierarchy as $m_{5}>m_{2}>m_{1}>m_3>m_{4}$.
 The individual masses are expressed in terms of the lightest mass $m_{4}$ and the independent mass-squared differences as,

-Note that here we have considered sterile inverted scenarios only for $\mst^2 = 0.01,10^{-4}\eV^2$ and ignored the inverted orderings for $\mso^2 = 1.3~\eV^2$.
-This is because the inverted cases for the $\mso^2$ is already ruled by the constraints on sum of neutrino masses, effective electron mass from nuclear beta decay and effective Majorana mass from \nubb~\cite{Goswami:2024ahm}. \end{itemize}
+Here we have considered sterile inverted scenarios only for $\mst^2 = 0.01,10^{-4}\eV^2$ and ignored the inverted orderings for $\mso^2 = 1.3~\eV^2$.
+This is because the inverted cases for the $\mso^2$ is already ruled by the constraints on sum of neutrino masses, effective electron mass from nuclear $\beta$ decay and effective Majorana mass from \nubb~\cite{Goswami:2024ahm}. \end{itemize}